 “Collecting more taxes than is necessary is legalized robbery.”

-These words of wisdom, spoken by the 13th president of the United States, Calvin Coolidge, still ring true in today’s society for homeowners and business owners.
+These words of wisdom, spoken by the 13th president of the United States, Calvin Coolidge, still rings true in today’s society for homeowners and business owners alike.

 Robbery may seem like a harsh word, but what would you say if someone tried to sell you one-year-old motel sheets for 90% of the original cost?
 Based on the appraisal district’s depreciation schedule, this is a fair deal.